-Researcher Training Program in IP and Commercialization of Chalmers University Research Results of Technology Description This practice is part of raising awareness on the importance of IP manageof the ment and the opportunity to create innovations based on research results.
-The training program consists of a voluntary training course for all university practice researchers.
+Researcher 1 Training Program in IP and Commercialization of "# y Research Results U Description of the practice This practice is part of raising awareness on the importance of IP management and the opportunity to create innovations based on research results.
+The training program consists of a voluntary training course for all university researchers.
 The duration of the course is 9 hours, spread out over 3 days, i.e. 3 hours per day.
-The topics of the course are the following: 1.
-IP and Patenting a. focusing on patents and the problem of publishing vs. patenting 2.
-Business idea identification a.
-How to find the value in research b.
-Help the researchers talk in terms of benefits and advantages and not only the technical details - e.g. this radar is faster, more energy efficient - and in financial terms - e.g. you can save 700 dollars 3.
-Financing a.
-How to find money for business development - and how to prepare applications b.
-How to start a spin-off company In order to attract the interest of the researchers, it is important to get the interest of the Dean of each department.
-If he/she understands the importance, he/she will promote the course and facilitate the work of raising awareness.
-HEI' units The university incubator as the unit responsible - Business coaches from the university incubator involved - 15-20 researchers per training course Expected More researchers are aware of the necessity to apply for protection before effect patenting as well as about the opportunity to engage in innovation activities and create commercial products and services based on their research Other Trainings are organized 1-2 times per semester, (3-4 times per year) information
+The topics of the course are the following: IP and Patenting focusing on patents and the problem of publishing vs. patenting Business idea identification How to find the value in research Help the researchers talk in terms of benefits and advantages and not only the technical details - e.g. this radar is faster, more energy efficient - and in financial terms - e.g. you can save 700 dollars Financing How to find money for business development - and how to prepare applications How to start a spin-off company In order to attract the interest of the researchers, it is important to get the interest of the Dean of each department.
+If he/she understands the importance, he/she will promote the course and facilitate the work of raising awareness HEI' units involved The university incubator as the unit responsible Business coaches from the university incubator 15-20 researchers per training course Expected effect More researchers are aware of the necessity to apply for protection before patenting as well as about the opportunity to engage in innovation activities and create commercial products and services based on their research Other information Trainings are organized 1-2 times per semester, (3-4 times per year)

-Indian Institute of IP awareness program Technology Roorkee Description Awareness program at the Indian Institute of Technology. of the The IPR Cell of the Institute has started a short term training program for the practice new research scholars joining the institute in each semester with an objective to train the research scholars: To organize their research work through patent search, For record keeping of the research work and On submission of disclosure for patent filing.
+IP awareness program Indian Institute of Technology Roorkee Description of the practice The IPR Cell of the Institute has started a short term training program for the new research scholars joining the institute in each semester with an objective to train the research scholars: To organize their research work through patent search, For record keeping of the research work and On submission of disclosure for patent filing.
 IPR Cell has initiated a program to meet the principal investigators (PIs) and scholars of various ongoing research projects of every department/ centre of the institute to discuss about the state of the art and objectives of their studies.
 This is in order to explore the possibility to organize their work towards the creation of IP in which an IPR cell can extend its relevant support appropriately.
-The interaction has been taken up as a step towards confidence building, counseling and analyzing the merits of the project work with respect to the creation of IPR.
-HEI' units The IPR cell is responsible for the good practice.
-The coordinator and seinvolved lected members of IPR Cell are specifically involved.
-Expected It has created awareness about the process of IP creation among researchers.
-The direct outcome is an increase in the number of the disclosures filed. effect Other The practice has been used for 3 years. information
+The interaction has been taken up as a step towards confidence building, counseling and analyzing the merits of the project work with respect to the creation of IPR HEI' units involved The IPR cell is responsible for the good practice. lected members of IPR Cell are specifically involved The coordinator and se- d.
+Expected effect It has created awareness about the process of IP ers.
+The direct outcome is an increase in the numb creation among research- er of the disclosures filed.
+Other information The practice has been used for 3 years.